logo

 Symbols & Motifs

+The importance of assigning blame becomes charged as the text progresses.
 In the Prologue, Hanneke relays a memory where Bas playfully told her it was “her fault” that he had fallen in love with her.
-The idea of fault becomes charged as the text progresses.
 She believes that Bas’s death is also her fault, and this idea haunts her, making her feel unworthy of joining the resistance with Ollie.
+She continually refers to the letter she destroyed and feels additional guilt because she believes she robbed Bas’s family of his last words.

-When Ollie reveals that Bas made his own decisions, Hanneke feels partially absolved of fault.
-However, it isn’t until she hears Mirjam forgive Amalia that she realizes the question of “fault” during wartime is incredibly complicated, and that she should not bear the burden of it.
-She finally realizes, “We were wrapped up in things that were so much bigger than ourselves.
-We didn’t know.
-We didn’t mean it.
-It wasn’t our fault” (298).
+When Ollie reveals that Bas made his own decisions and shows her his own letter, Hanneke feels partially absolved of her guilt.
+However, it isn’t until she hears Mirjam forgive Amalia that she realizes the question of blame during wartime is incredibly complicated, and that she should not bear the burden of it.

 blurred text